Newcastle Rugby League: History

-A Newcastle team competed in the inaugural New South Wales Rugby League premiership of 1908 but withdrew after the 1909 season to form the local competition under the banner of the Northern Branch of the NSWRL.
+The original franchise from Newcastle competed in the inaugural Sydney Rugby League premiership of 1908 but withdrew after the 1909 season to form the local competition under the banner of the Northern Branch of the NSWRL.

-The four original teams were Central Newcastle (Blue & White), Northern Suburbs (Light & Dark Blue vertical stripes), South Newcastle (Red & White) and Western Suburbs (Red & Green).
+The four original teams were Central Newcastle (Blue & White), North Newcastle (Light & Dark Blue vertical stripes), South Newcastle (Red & White) and West Newcastle (Red & Green).
 The season kicked off 14 May 1910 with South playing West and Central playing Northern Suburbs.
 South Newcastle finished the season on top of the ladder; the final was played in front of 2500 spectators at Hamilton League Ground, with Central overcoming South 13–4.

 The 1911 season saw the previous minor premiers South slump to the bottom of the ladder.
 The final was played in front of 4000 spectators and saw North victorious over Central 10–2.
 1911 saw the Combined Newcastle & Hunter team Tour Queensland, defeating the Queensland State team in all matches played.

 Newcastle played against the touring New Zealand team in a tight match almost pulling off an upset before going down 21–20.

-The 1912 season saw the addition of Eastern Suburbs, playing in Black and White.
+The 1912 season saw the addition of East Newcastle, playing in Black and White.
 They were immediately competitive and made the grand final.

 The First World War saw a halt to the competition for 1917 and 1918.
 Although the Newcastle Morning Herald did continue to publish results for competition games for those two years.
 The NSW Football League sacked most of the local officials following an early game of the 1917 season in which the Western Suburbs Club played a disqualified player.
 The competition was thrown into turmoil and the season was abandoned.
 The 1918 season was also abandoned because the officials were still serving their suspensions and the player shortage had worsened.

 1919 saw a split, with two smaller competitions held – the "Lilywhites" or clubs faithful to the NSWRL, composed of Eastern Suburbs and Northern Suburbs, and the "Bolsheviks" or rebels composed of South, Central, North and West.

 1920 saw the competition reunited when the Newcastle Rugby League (NRL) was officially formed and expanded to six teams as Kurri Kurri competed for the first time.
-The Newcastle Sports Ground (No1) was officially opened 16th September 1922 on land donated by the Australian Agricultural Company.
-The opening was marked between Western Suburbs (Sydney) and a Newcastle representative side, with Newcastle winning 20-16.
+The Newcastle Sports Ground (No1) was officially opened 16 September 1922 on land donated by the Australian Agricultural Company.
+The opening was marked between Western Suburbs (Sydney) and a Newcastle representative side, with Newcastle winning 20–16.
 The first game under lights was played at the Newcastle Coursing and Sporting Club (later the Newcastle Greyhound track) at Hamilton South in 1928.